Narrative-to-Scene Generation: An LLM-Driven Pipeline for 2D Game Environments: Evaluation

 \subsection{Experimental Setup}

 Each narrative (approximately 100 words) is decomposed into three time frames via prompting.
 For each frame, we extract three predicate triples, which are matched to GameTileNet assets using semantic embeddings and placed within procedurally generated terrains.
+Table~\ref{tab:dataset_summary} summarizes the evaluation dataset.